 MASTER OF SCIENCE - GEOLOGY MAJOR

-Successful completion of the master's degree requires a minimum of 30 hours of approved graduate credit, including six hours of thesis credit, an approved written thesis proposal, successful oral defense of a written thesis, and a minimum 3.0 GPA in all graduate course work.
-The department also has separate course requirements in addition to University requirements.
-Students pursuing a MS degree must enroll in EPS 595 every semester they are in residence unless course or teaching conflicts preclude a student from being present.
+Successful completion of the Master's degree requires a minimum of 30 hours of approved graduate credit, including six hours of thesis credit (GEOL 500), an approved written thesis proposal, successful oral defense of a written thesis, and a minimum 3.0 GPA in all graduate course work.
+Taking courses from outside the department is encouraged.
+The Department also has separate course requirements in addition to University requirements.
+Students pursuing a M.S. degree must enroll in GEOL 595 every semester they are in residence unless course or teaching conflicts preclude a student from being present.
 A student may apply a maximum of 2 credits towards graduation.
-Each student must also enroll in EPS 596 one time during their residency.
+Each student must also enroll in GEOL 596 one time during their residency.
 Students also need to complete a committee-approved field experience, where a student has demonstrated proficiency in field-based Earth Sciences.
-In many cases this represents an undergraduate field camp course, although there are many acceptable alternatives.
+In many cases, this represents an undergraduate field camp course, although there are many acceptable alternatives.